Naayak: Marketing

 On the eve of Valentine's Day, first look stills of the film were released to the media.
 A few stills featuring Ram Charan were unveiled on 18 August 2012, which featured him sporting a new look.
 Two first look posters, confirming the film's title and its spelling, were unveiled on 26 November 2012.
 The film's first teaser was unveiled on 14 December 2012.
 Allu Arjun and S. S. Rajamouli unveiled the trailers at Shilpakala Vedika during the soundtrack launch.

 Distribution

 By early November 2012, the film's trade came to an end in all areas except Guntur.
-Bharath Pictures acquired the film's Nellore distribution rights, while Shobu acquired the rights for the Ceded (Rayalaseema) area.
-Shakti Films acquired the theatrical rights for the Krishna District, and Siri Media obtained the film's Nizam region rights.
+Bharath Pictures acquired the film's Nellore distribution rights, while Shobu acquired the rights for the Ceded area (Rayalaseema).
+Shakti Films acquired the theatrical rights for Krishna district, and Siri Media obtained the film's Nizam region rights.
 V. Rao, Challa Shankar Rao and Tulasi Films acquired the screening rights in Visakhapatnam, East Godavari district, and West Godavari district.
 Abhirami Movies acquired the film's Tamil Nadu distribution rights.
 Errabus acquired the screening rights for the United Kingdom and Europe.

 Gayathri Films bought the Karnataka distribution rights for ₹41 million, the highest price offered for any Telugu film in Karnataka up to that time.
 Universal Media distributed the film in the United States.
 Producer Dil Raju acquired the film's distribution rights in the Nizam region in mid-December 2012.